ManishV18/fp1/README.md

-Here is a `README.md` file for your project, explaining the structure and providing instructions for running the code:
+Here’s the updated `README.md` file reflecting the changes and including the necessary commands to upload and set up the startup scripts:

 ```markdown
 # Video Processing with Google Cloud Platform